History of Alcoholics Anonymous

 Bill Wilson’s struggle with alcoholism

-William Griffith Wilson, who would come to be known as Bill W. However, when Thacher originally approached Wilson in the autumn of 1934, he was not open to the idea of attending the Oxford Group, being a long-term alcoholic who believed he was beyond all hope.
+The history of Alcoholics Anonymous started in the autumn of 1934.
+William Griffith Wilson, who would come to be known as Bill W. He was not open to the idea of attending the Oxford Group, being a long-term alcoholic who believed he was beyond all hope.
 In December of that year, he received treatment at Towns Hospital in Manhattan for alcohol addiction, previously attending Oxford Group meetings at Calvary Rescue Mission.
 With the guidance and support of the Oxford Group, his stay in Towns led William Griffith Wilson to experience something of a spiritual awakening that he felt helped him overcome depression and stop drinking.
 Many feel the spiritual encounter may have been a by-product of drugs he may have taken in the course of his treatment.
 However, in the end, Bill W did indeed conquer his alcoholism and resolve himself to aid other sufferers.

 Wilson and Smith

-During a business trip to Ohio in the American Midwest at the beginning of 1935, Bill W almost strayed.
+Bill W almost strayed during a business trip to Ohio in the American Midwest at the beginning of 1935.
 However, a local Minister put him in touch with Henrietta Seiberling, who worked with an Oxford Group in the area, who were trying to assist an alcoholic called Dr Bob Smith, or Dr Bob.
 This is the meeting that many believe laid the foundations of what was to be the AA the world knows today.

 It seemed Bill W had found a kindred spirit with Dr Bob, Especially after he shared his experiences of addiction and related his belief that you can achieve and maintain sobriety following a spiritual encounter, as well as sharing your problems with someone who has lived through it themselves.
 Dr Bob had the distinction of being the first person who was freed from alcohol addiction with the assistance of William Griffith Wilson, also known as Bill W.